WebAssembly/spec/document/core/syntax/modules.rst

 Start Function
 ~~~~~~~~~~~~~~

-The |START| component of a module optionally declares the :ref:`function index <syntax-funcidx>` of a *start function* that is automatically invoked when the module is :ref:`instantiated <instantiation>`, after tables and memories have been initialized.
+The |START| component of a module optionally declares the :ref:`function index <syntax-funcidx>` of a *start function* that is automatically invoked when the module is :ref:`instantiated <exec-instantiation>`, after tables and memories have been initialized.

 .. math::
    \begin{array}{llll}